nicolep1056/Project-2/README.md

 Grandma’s Attic is an application that allows users to donate gently used or unused holiday supplies.
 The perfect application for anyone that wants to clean out their attic or update their holiday decor.
 The application’s target audience is those whose budget is limited for holiday decorations like schools, nursing homes and shelters.
 Spread the holiday cheer by donating your seasonal decorations to Grandma’s Attic!

-The app can be accessed here(hyperlink).
+The app can be accessed here [here](https://github.com/nicolep1056/Project-2.git)

 ## How to Use

-Enter the attic ( screen shot)
+### Enter the attic (screen shot)

-Either browse items that are up for donation, or claim available items.
+* Click "Enter Attic" button

-Click donate item (Screen shot)
+### Click donate item (Screen shot)
--fill out the form that appears and leave instructions on how to pick it up
+* Fill out the form that appears and leave instructions on how to pick it up

+### Explore the Attic (screen shot)
-Select which holiday you would like to browse by (screen shot)
+* Select which holiday you would like to browse by

-You will be taken to the holiday page, on this page you will see all available items up for grabs.
+* You will be taken to the holiday page, on this page you will see all available items up for grabs.

+### Claim Item (screen shot)
-Each category's page will allow users to claim an item or see if an item has already been claimed.
+* Each category's page will allow users to claim an item or see if an item has already been claimed.

-If you find an item you’d like to pick up, follow the pick-up instructions.
+* If you find an item you’d like to pick up, follow the pick-up instructions.

 ## MVP